sairammr/IntoStellar/relayer-service/README.md

 ## Swap Lifecycle

 1. **Escrow Creation**: Service detects `SrcEscrowCreated` event on Ethereum
-2. **Cross-Chain Relay**: Optionally relays escrow parameters to Stellar via Axelar
+2. **Cross-Chain Relay**: Detects escrow creation and triggers corresponding escrow on other chain
 3. **Stellar Escrow**: Monitors for corresponding escrow creation on Stellar
 4. **Validation**: Validates that both escrows have matching parameters
 5. **Secret Distribution**: After finality period, reveals the secret to resolvers